edoardob90/blog.edoardob.im/src/content/blog/markdown-guide.md

 ---
-title: "Markdown Style Guide"
+title: 'Markdown Style Guide'
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
-written: "Jul 01 2022"
+written: 'Jul 01 2022'
+draft: true
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.